den-is/ansible-collection-tools/README.md

 # den_is.tools - Ansible collection

-⚠️ Under development. 👷
+⚠️ **Under development** 👷

 This Ansible collection automates the installation of various tools, services and environments.
 Roles in this collection are extremely minimalistic and at some places ugly, there are no tests.
 It may lack some features compared to more comprehensive roles/collections.
 Make sure to check all options.

-But for me it works well enough, if I can quickly install tool X, tool Y and ohmyzsh on some random Linux box for my convinience without visiting each tool's Installation doc page.

 - Collection includes roles for tools which typically:
   - Require manual installation